I. OBJECTIVE & PURPOSE:

 When a given unit's/college's threshold exceeds the level used for the University in general, funds will be allocated to that unit/college for replacement computers at the same dollar level as given to other units/colleges for in the University.
 It is the responsibility of the unit/college to make up the difference between the allocated rate and the actual cost of the replacement computer purchased.

 Currency funds are not intended as a funding source for new computers for newly allocated positions.

 Currency funds are intended for the purchase of desktop computers primarily.
 A dean or division head may determine that an individual faculty member, staff member, or group of faculty and/or staff is better suited to receive a laptop computer based on specific faculty assignment, specific staff duties, or in cases of technology sharing.
-The Director of Information Technology Services (ITS) must review exceptions to the desktop standard prior to purchase.
+The Chief Information Officer and Director, Network Systems and Security (CISO) must review exceptions to the desktop standard prior to purchase.

 Regardless of a units decision for currency the number of computers identified through the formula to be replaced must come off the network.

 Any additional costs associated with purchasing laptop computers must be funded out of the requesting unit's general budget allocation or through the use of Foundation accounts.
 All risks and/or other costs associated with these laptops (e.g., theft or misuse) must be borne by the purchasing unit and funded out of the unit's general operating budget or Foundation accounts.

 On an annual basis, Information Technology Services (ITS) , in consultation with the University Technology Committee, will consider University funds made available for currency and will develop a schedule of computers to be taken out of service and replaced with currency computers.
 This schedule will be based on a formula that will be derived annually and approved by the University Technology Committee.
 This schedule will take into account the need for more rapid deployment of new computers to individual faculty or staff members with advanced needs.